UR91K/studio_project_manager/README.md

     - Samples used
     - Key + scale
     - Estimated duration
-- Check which plugins are missing in a project
+- Check which of the plugins in a project are installed
 - Efficient 5NF database for storing project information
 - FTS5 fuzzy searching across all project data
-- Tags system for organizing projects
+- Tags
 - Collections for planning albums and EPs
-- Tauri
+- Clean Tauri GUI (work in progress)

 ### Planned - lower priority